botswana-combination-prevention-project/bcpp-rdb/README.md

 * PIMS: Patient Information Management System for the Ministry of Health in Botswana
 * RDB: "Research Database" where data is warehoused from the Botswana Combination Prevention Project (BCPP).

+A subset of PIMS data, less PII, is batch loaded into the RDB.